Mountain View, California: Advent of local aerospace and electronics industries

 The U.S. Navy's adjacent 1000 acre Moffett Field Complex was constructed beginning after 1931; its development attracted many workers and it brought many economic opportunities.
 After World War II, the population grew significantly with the development of regional aerospace and electronics industries.
 Between 1950 and 1960, the population grew from 6,563 to 30,889, an increase of 370.7%.

 Between 1929 and 1994, Moffett Field Naval Air Station operated in Mountain View.
 In 1940, the city was the base of the National Advisory Committee for Aeronautics (now the NASA Ames Research Center), which had a strong influence on the development of aerospace and electronics industries.

-Current economic climate
+Economic climate

-Today, high technology is the foundation of the local economy.
+Technology is the foundation of the local economy.
 Few remnants are visible of the city's agricultural past.

 In 1990, Kevin Duggan began his position as city manager.
 He built a relationship with Google, Inc., and issued a long-term lease to it and other technology companies.
 As of 2014, those leases generate over $5 million per year in city revenue.
 The Castro Street downtown area also benefited from a special tax district.

 In 2016, the city's voters approved a rent control ordinance.

 Geography

 According to the United States Census Bureau, the city has a total area of 12.236 sqmi, of which 11.958 sqmi is land and 0.278 sqmi (2.26%) is water.
-The city borders Palo Alto and the San Francisco Bay to the north, Los Altos to the south, and Moffett Federal Airfield and Sunnyvale to the east.